HOMENEWS & INSIGHTS

 The solution

-To navigate this quagmire, employers should be guided by operational reasons when deciding who to move.
+To navigate this quagmire, employers should be guided by operational reasons when deciding who to move or whether working from home for one or both parties during the investigation may be preferable.
 This decision needs to be explained to the employees.
 If it is not possible to separate the two employees and the allegations are sufficiently serious, the option of last resort is to suspend the alleged perpetrator while the investigation is promptly carried out.

 What can we do if relations do not improve?